-Huge congratulations to JAMBAR Ambassador Ali Tetrick, who next week will be inducted into the Gravel Cycling Hall of Fame.
+Huge congratulations to JAMBAR Ambassador Ali Tetrick, who was inducted into the Gravel Cycling Hall of Fame.
 She’s a natural for the accolade given the amazing things she’s done for the sport of cycling both on and off the bike.
 Ali became a pro road cyclist in 2009, which took her around the world to compete at the highest levels.
 She represented the USA National Team at the Pan American Games and medaled at the UCI Road World Championships.

 When Ali switched to the world of gravel racing, she did it with a bang by winning her first ever race - the 2017 Unbound 200 - and setting a new course record.
 She also won Gravel Worlds in 2017, then backed it up with repeat titles in 2018 and 2019, making her the winningest cyclist in Gravel Worlds history.
 To top it off, Ali is a truly lovely, intelligent human who we’re proud to have as part of the JAMBAR team!